 Centered on our Savior, Jesus, students learn about the Bible and grow in their relationship with God and one another.
 Students actively explore the Bible through scripture, observation and discussion, application, and prayer.
 Every Wednesday is Chapel Day beginning at 8:30 AM in which students actively lead and participate in worship.
 In addition, the Academy empowers students to grow as disciples through various service projects and events serving God in Jerusalem, Judea, Samaria, and to the ends of the Earth (Acts 1:8).

 Students are encouraged to develop critical and creative thinking skills through innovative instruction.
-Students learn problem-solving strategies through a concrete-pictorial-abstract learning progression through real-world and hands-on experiences.
+Students learn problem-solving strategies through concrete-pictorial-abstract learning progression through real-world and hands-on experiences.

 Students engage in questioning, problem-solving, collaboration, and hands-on activities through STEM (science, technology, engineering, mathematics) focused lessons in a student-centered learning environment.
 The Next Generation Science Standards (NGSS) are integrated through each unit, providing a solid foundation in life, earth/space, and physical science.